malayjoshi13/Pehchaan/README.md

 ```
 Note: You can add/delete images in the database anytime, the representation files will be made automatically for the `FaceRecognizer` functionality

-## 3) Execution
+## 3) Features

 ## 3.1) FaceRecognizer:-
 **Application**: identifying the name of a person whose image is fed as an input using images in the database (i.e. `dataset` folder).

 **Syntax**: `python FaceRecognizer.py target_image_path database_path face_detector_model face_recognizer_model distance_metric`

-**Behind the hood**: applies the `SimilarFaceFinder` algorithm in 1:N format on the input image and each image of the database.
-Whichever database image is found to be similar to the input image, its label is considered to be the identity of the input image.
-In cases where multiple database images are found to be similar to the input image, there label with maximum occurrence is considered as the label of the input image.
+**Under the hood**: `FaceRecognizer` algorithm applies the `SimilarFaceFinder` algorithm in 1:N format on the input image and each image of the database to find all database images which are similar to the input image.
+After this, the `FaceRecognizer` algorithm selects the most common/repetitive/famous label out of labels of these matched/found database images.
+This selected label is considered to be the identity of the input image.

 **Ex 1**: `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset mtcnn VGG-Face euclidean` --> here "mtcnn" is used as face detector and "VGGFace" as face recognizer and "euclidean" as distance_metric

 **Ex 2**: `python FaceRecognizer.py ./dataset/kalam/1.jpg ./dataset` --> here by default, "retinaface" is used as face detector, "ArcFace" as face recognizer and "euclidean" as distance metric

 ## 3.2) SimilarFaceFinder:-
- for finding all faces (present in the database) which look similar to target face input to the system
+**Application**: finding all database images which look similar to the face in the input image.

-**Behind the hood**: applies FaceVerifier algorithm in 1:N format between input image and each database image to check distance between feature vectors of which database image and input image is less than the threshold value.
-Featured vector of whichever database image satisfy this condition is considered similar to the input image.
+**Under the hood**: `SimilarFaceFinder` algorithm applies the `FaceVerifier` algorithm in 1:N format between the input image and each database image to find the database image and input image having a distance (between their corresponding feature vectors) less than the threshold value.
+Whichever database image satisfies this condition is considered similar to the input image.

 Syntax:- `python SimilarFaceFinder.py target_image_path database_path face_detector_model face_recognizer_model distance_metric`

-Ex:- `python SimilarFaceFinder.py ./dataset/kalam/1.jpg ./dataset mtcnn VGG-Face euclidean` OR `python SimilarFaceFinder.py ./dataset/kalam/1.jpg ./dataset` as by default, "retinaface" is used as detector and "ArcFace" as recognizer and "euclidean" as distance_metric
+**Ex 1**: `python SimilarFaceFinder.py ./dataset/kalam/1.jpg ./dataset mtcnn VGG-Face euclidean` --> here "mtcnn" is used as face detector and "VGGFace" as face recognizer and "euclidean" as distance_metric

-## 3.3) FaceVerifier:-
- for verifying if two input images different or same.

-**Behind the hood**: do 1:1 checking to find how close feature vectors of two input images are.

-Syntax:- `python SimilarFaceFinder.py target_image1_path target_image2_path face_detector_model face_recognizer_model distance_metric`

-Ex:- `python FaceVerifier.py ./dataset/kalam/1.jpg ./dataset/kalam/hi.jpeg mtcnn VGG-Face euclidean` OR `python FaceVerifier.py ./dataset/kalam/1.jpg ./dataset/kalam/hi.jpeg` as by default, "retinaface" is used as detector and "ArcFace" as recognizer and "euclidean" as distance_metric
+**Ex 2**: `python SimilarFaceFinder.py ./dataset/kalam/1.jpg ./dataset` --> here by default, "retinaface" is used as face detector, "ArcFace" as face recognizer and "euclidean" as distance metric

-## 3.4) FaceDetector:-
- finds face region out of the whole input image of a person/identity

-Syntax:- `python FaceDetector.py ./dataset/kalam/1.jpg face_detector_model`

-Ex:- `python FaceDetector.py target_image_path mtcnn` OR `python FaceDetector.py ./dataset/kalam/1.jpg` as by default it has "retinaface"

 ## 4) Options to choose from